 The option of choice, for many, is solar lighting.
 Indeed, I have a SunBell that gives off a lot light and is easily recharged, even on a cloudy day.
 That marvelous piece of gear comes at a price though.
-At, $70, it is well worth the cost for one but just how many can I afford?
 (In all fairness, the SunBell also charges my phone and other portable devices.)

 With that introduction, today I am going to show you how to make your own DIY emergency lights from solar yard lights.
 This is not a new concept and many of you are undoubtedly already using these lights yourself.

 Before you yawn off though, let me explain that in this DIY, we will be adding a switch to those ubiquitous solar yard lights, so that once the lights are charged up, you can turn them on then off again, thus mitigating setting them out in the sun each day.

 How to Make Emergency Lights from Solar Yard Lights